-A taxation rebate on totalisator off-course wagering on racing through electronic channels was introduced in 2010-11 (for three years) for professional punters who are on contract with RWWA and have annual betting turnover of at least \$500,000.
-The rebate is equivalent to 10% of gross wagering revenue for this category of betting (effectively reducing the wagering tax rate from 11.91% to 1.91%).
-In 2017 this concession was extended until 31 July 2021.
+A taxation rebate on totalisator off-course wagering on racing through electronic channels was introduced in 2010-11 (for three years) for professional punters who were on contract with RWWA and had annual betting turnover of at least \$500,000.
+The rebate was equivalent to 10% of gross wagering revenue for this category of betting (effectively reducing the wagering tax rate from 11.91% to 1.91%).
+In 2017, this concession was extended until 31 July 2021, but it has instead ceased with the introduction of the POC Betting Tax on 1 January 2019.

-From 1 April 2013, a Racing Bets Levy exemption applies where a betting operator's turnover does not reach \$1,000 in any month.
+Since 1 April 2013, a Racing Bets Levy exemption has applied where a betting operator's turnover does not reach \$1,000 in any month.